jupyterlite/jupyterlite/docs/howto/xeus-python/preinstalled_packages.md

 the `environment.yml` file in the JupyterLite build directory.

-By pre-installing packages, they are readily usable in the kernel and can be imported without the need of installing them in the notebook with `micropip` or `piplite`.
+By pre-installing packages, they are readily usable in the kernel and can be imported without the need of installing them in the notebook.

 When pre-installing packages that provide JupyterLab extensions (_e.g._
 [ipywidgets](https://ipywidgets.readthedocs.io/) or